 Here at Sentinel, present students may not know what the Publications class used to be like for the school’s newspaper.

 In 2019, Yearbook and Publications used to be one class, but two different subjects.
-Sadly, the majority of the students were interested in the yearbook; Publications didn’t have enough time, staff members or interest in the class.
+Sadly, the majority of the students were interested in the yearbook; Publications didn’t have enough time, staff members, or interest in the class.
 Overall, it didn’t have enough resources to be an official class for producing a campus newspaper.
 The digital program for Sentinel’s newspaper wasn’t officially established until the year students came back from COVID in the Fall of 2020.

-During 2020-2021, the students and Bathje were finally granted their own separate class, “Digital Publications”, but there were only four students enrolled in the class.
+During 2020-2021, the students and Bathje were finally granted their separate class, “Digital Publications”, but there were only four students enrolled in the class.
 Not having a designated website for their work proved to be difficult, but the four writers distributed a PDF via email for the class.
 The undergraduates wanted to spread information and get some traction from new possible readers or Scoop members.
 The current members also had the opportunity to spread what they were doing when Missoula 8KPAX came in to get the Scoop.

 An additional problem that year was the outbreak of Coronavirus, which was very difficult for students in many ways (especially in terms of connecting with friends).
 On top of that, Missoula County Public Schools was forced to construct a hybrid schedule where half of the students would attend in school and the other half were at home with online schoolwork.